-Source: Department of Public Expenditure and Reform Databank13, CSO
+Source: Department of Public Expenditure and Reform Databank, CSO

-- While public service employment levels have been changing, the population has continued to increase. - Public service employment relative to the population was relatively stable at between 70 and 73 public sector employees per 000 population up to 2008, but dropped rapidly from 2008 until 2013 when it was at 62.8 public service employees per 000 population. - The number of public service employees per 000 population rose slightly to 64.9 in 2017.
+- While public service employment levels have been changing, the population has continued to increase. - Public service employment relative to the population was relatively stable at between 70 and 73 public sector employees per 000 population up to 2008, but dropped rapidly from 2008 until 2013 when it was at 62.8 public service employees per 000 population. - The number of public service employees per 000 population has risen to 66.5 in 2018, still somewhat below the 2009 figure.

-$^{^{\}rm 13}~$ Figures are for end of year, apart from 2017 which is for Q2
+$^{13}$ Figures are for end of year, apart from 2018 which is for Q2